vorticose/nina.plugin.nightsummary/README.md

         - *IImageStatisticsVM*: Statistics of a session
         - *IDomeSynchronization*: Access to dome synchronization
         - *ISequenceMediator*: Control of the sequencer. **Must be initialized first before you can use it which is after all plugins are loaded!**
+        - *IOptionsVM*: Offers utility to inject custom image file patterns to save files with
+        - *IExposureDataFactory*: Create exposure data from in memory or files

 Example: